dannymagnus/CI_MS1_RRWeddings/README.md

 **The Product page features highlight the following user stories:**

+2. As a first time user; I want to be able to get ideas and inspiration for my wedding stationery.
 1. As a first time user; I want to be able to navigate the site and access the information easily.
-2. As a first time user; I want to be able to get ideas and inspiration for my wedding stationery.
+5. As a first time user; I want to be able to see some indication of prices and timescales so I know whether this product is right for me.
+As a site owner; I want potential clients to be able to view imagery to inspire and attract them to book or purchase.
+- As a site owner; I want customers to be able to find information about my products easily to help them find the best design package to suit their needs.
 4. As a first time user; I want to find some wedding stationery that will set the tone of my wedding and give that ‘wow’ factor.
-5. As a first time user; I want to be able to see some indication of prices and timescales so I know whether this product is right for me.
 9. As a site owner; I want potential clients to be able to be able to view imagery to inspire and attract them to book or purchase.
 12. As a site owner; I want customers to be able to find information about my products easily to help them find the best design package to suit their needs.

 ### Feature 3: About me